Parani-K/pax-ai-iris/README.md

 ### Workflow:
 - Algorithms executed sequentially to comparative Study of KNN, LOF, and Isolation Forest:
   **KNN → IFOREST → LOF**
+- This code operates in a hybrid manner, where it integrates multiple algorithms to generate results.
+Specifically, the execution process combines K-Nearest Neighbors (KNN), Local Outlier Factor (LOF), and Isolation Forest (IForest) methodologies.
+By leveraging the strengths of these algorithms, the model/utility ensures a comprehensive analysis and delivers results based on their combined execution.
 - Trained on the same dataset for consistency.
 - Validates data based on week number and year derived from input dates -or- date of day back in case no input date.